flatironinstitute/ephys-viz/README.md

 reactopya start-electron-dev
 ```

-If you modify any of the source code inside `widgets/`, you can then update the generated code via:
+If you modify any of the source code inside `widgets/`, you can then update the generated code via the following command:

 ```
 reactopya generate